Nursing Technician Visa Sponsorship Jobs in New Mexico

 Which visa types are most common for nursing technician roles in New Mexico?

 The H-1B visa is the most frequently used category for nursing technicians whose roles qualify as specialty occupations requiring a bachelor's degree or higher.
-However, many nursing technician positions are classified as non-specialty, making the H-2B or EB-3 immigrant visa pathways more applicable.
+However, many nursing technician positions are classified as non-specialty, making the H-2B visa or EB-3 immigrant visa pathways more applicable.
 Employers with cap-exempt status, such as nonprofit hospitals affiliated with universities, can file H-1B petitions outside the annual lottery.

 Which cities in New Mexico have the most nursing technician sponsorship jobs?